-In order to reserve a seat in the incoming class, admitted students must submit signed confirmation forms and a non-refundable confirmation deposit.
-Upon enrollment, this confirmation deposit will be applied to the student's account.
+To reserve a seat in the incoming class, admitted students must submit signed confirmation forms and a non-refundable confirmation deposit.
+Upon enrollment, this confirmation deposit will be applied as a credit to the student's account.

 Deferral of Admission